Conformal and Contact Kinetic Dynamics and Their Geometrization: Contact Kinetic Theory

 A direct computation proves that the contact bracket and the contact vector field are related as

 This observation is important.
 We remark that the flow generated by the contact vector field and the flow generated by the contact bracket are not the same.

-\textbf{Darboux Coordinates and Contactization of a Symplectic Manifold.} We start with an exact symplectic manifold $(M,\Omega=-d\Theta)$ and consider the principal circle bundle
+\textbf{Darboux Coordinates and Contactization of a Symplectic Manifold.} We start with an exact symplectic manifold $(M,\Omega=-d\Theta)$ and consider the principal line bundle

-called the quantization bundle.
 For a local coordinate system $z$ on the circle (which we shall consider being $\mathbb{R}$), and the Darboux coordinates $(q^i,p_i)$ on the symplectic manifold, the contact manifold admits the Darboux coordinates $(q^i,p_i,z)$ on $\bar{M}$.
-In this realization, the contact one-form and the associates Reeb field are
+In this realization, the contact one-form and the associated Reeb field are

 where $\bar{\Theta}$ is the pullback of the potential one-form on $M$.
 This suggests the coordinates $(q^i,p_i,z)$ on the contact manifold $\bar{M}$.
 In this case, the volume form $\overline{d \mu}$ on the contact manifold is computed to be